New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Acknowledgments

 \section{Acknowledgments}

-The work of the first two authors is partially developed under the PRIN2015 supported-project Environmental processes and human activities: capturing their interactions via statistical methods (EPHAStat) funded by MIUR (Italian Ministry of Education, University and Scientific Research) (20154X8K23-SH3).
+We acknowledge the support of the Italian Ministry of Education, University and Research (MIUR) grant \emph{Dipartimenti di Eccellenza}, CUP: E11G18000350001, conferred to the Dipartimento di Scienze Matematiche - DISMA, Politecnico di Torino.
+The work of the first two authors has partially been developed under the PRIN2015 supported-project Environmental processes and human activities: capturing their interactions via statistical methods (EPHAStat), funded by MIUR (Italian Ministry of Education, University and Scientific Research) (20154X8K23-SH3).

-GPS data were collected within the ``Large Carnivores'' project, that took place from 2006 to 2011 in the Abruzzo, Lazio and Molise National Park.
-The project was supervised by the Department of Biology and Biotechnology ``Charles Darwin'' of University of Rome ``La Sapienza'' and funded by a private United States donor through the ``Wildlife Conservation Society''.
+The GPS data were collected within the ``Large Carnivores'' project, which took place from 2006 to 2011 in the Abruzzo, Lazio and Molise National Park.
+The project was supervised by the Department of Biology and Biotechnology ``Charles Darwin'' of the University of Rome ``La Sapienza'' and funded by a private American donor through the ``Wildlife Conservation Society''.

-The authors would like to thank Tilman Gneiting for his valuable suggestions on an earlier version of this manuscript.
+The authors would like to thank Tilman Gneiting, the editor, the associate editor and the referees for their valuable suggestions.